Skip to main content

 remove_purchase_order_item 🔴

-Remove a line item from a PO.
+Remove a line item from a PO, unwinding the ORDER ledger entry the line had projected.
 The id is the item id, not the PO id.
+Rejected 409 once any receipt exists against the PO.

 Arguments: id* (string)